 Now the fun part starts, and it really begins to come together!

 It’s time to prime the countertops.
-The roller and paintbrush are already included with your kit, so you just need to grab a paint tray (I used this large HANDy Paint Pail) and go to town!
-I’d recommend you gently back-roll over each section as you paint to help avoid roller lines, and just generally take your time.
+The roller and paintbrush are already included with your kit.
+So, you just need to grab a paint tray (I used this large HANDy Paint Pail) and go to town!
+I’d recommend you gently back-roll over each section as you paint to help avoid roller lines.
+And then, just generally take your time.
 The directions recommend you work in about 3-foot sections, and be sure to overlap a bit as you work.

-The kit recommends two coats of primer – since my counters were so dark, I found that I needed three full coats to really get a good base coat.
-You have to allow four hours of dry time between the first coat and the second coat, but you can do any touch ups (or, in my case, a third coat) just an hour after finishing the second.
+The kit recommends two coats of primer.
+Since my counters were so dark, I found that I needed three full coats to really get a good base coat.

 This is the part everyone finds intimidating, and that holds a lot of people back from even trying this project.